Looking for a little more in-depth knowledge of the different tannages? Keep on reading!

 This quick process typically produces soft and supple leather in a wide variety of vibrant colors, perfect for clothing, handbags, and more!
 The majority of the leather in our shop is Chrome Tanned.

 Oil-Tanned- This is one of our most popular leathers!
-It starts out as Veg Tanned but then goes through a re-tannage where the hide is packed with oil and wax which gives it its distinctive hand feel.
-The process also softens the leather, making it more pliable and supple than the veg tan it started out as.
-The re-tannage is typically done with chrome tanning.
+It starts out as chrome tanned but then goes through a process where the hide is packed with oil and wax which gives it its distinctive hand feel.
+The process makes the leather more supple than the chrome tan it started out as.

 Brain Tanned- This tannage is an old traditional way of tanning hides.
 It is said that every animal has enough brain matter to tan its hide.
 Which is how this tanning got its name.
-Once upon a time, in the vein of using every part of an animal, the chemicals surrounding its brain were used to tan the hide.
+Once upon a time, in the vein of using every part of an animal, the brains were used to tan the hide.
 Once the hide had been tanned, it would be placed over a fire to dry and smoke the hide.
 Nowadays, the chemical process is man-made, mimicking the natural formula, but the hides still get smoked giving this leather its distinctive smell and color.